yehlaingwin-2003/Introduction-to-CS-and-Programming-using-Python/README.md

 ---

 ## 📂 Repo Structure
-- `lectures/` → My notes and small code snippets from each lecture
+- `lecture1-n/` → Each lecture folder which contains lecture notes and small code snippets from each lecture
 - `psets/` → Problem sets (in progress)
 - `exercises/` → Short practice problems